swagufied/cnv_library/readme.md

 			* print_data(format = True, **kwargs)
 				* prints data to terminal
 				* format - aligns all columns for easy viewing (may not be practical for datasets with too many columns)
+				* overflow - default = 3, shortens long lists in columns to overflow limit. makes for summarized viewing.

 	# GenomicObject